Sexual Harassment: Everything You Need to Know

 Regardless of who commits and is held responsible for sexual harassment, both companies and individuals can face legal actions.
 These actions can be civil or criminal depending on the incident and how it is handled.
 Ultimately, it is possible to hold someone (including a company) responsible for sexual harassment.

 Learn More About Sexual Harassment

 Information about sexual harassment can be found on a local, state, and federal level since each agency is required to keep detailed documentation on sexual harassment laws.
 You can request this information by contacting the agency directly.
 However, much of the information that you are looking for can be found on websites related to each agency.
 EEOC keeps the documentation related to Title VII claims as well as federal guidelines on providing discrimination protection.
 EEOC also maintains the Youth at Work website that contains the information related to the sexual harassment of minors.

 If you need help with a sexual harassment claim, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.